lushaylabs/lushay-code/README.md

 By default all verilog files in the current project except those ending with `_tb.v` (which are considered test benches) will be built and you should have a top module called `top`.

 If you have a testbench file you will also get an option to run the testbench.
 The testbench top module needs to be called `test`.

+By default a project with a `.cst` file will use project apicula, `.lpf` will use project icestorm and `.pcf` will use project trelis but this can be overwritten by setting the `board` option in your project file.

 ### CST Editor